 Upon graduation, students will have a solid foundational working knowledge of various economic and financial terms, concepts, and principles.
 Students will know how to solve complex problems and distinguish between correct and incorrect applications of economic concepts.
 They will be able to review, present, and interpret quantitative and qualitative information and will thoroughly understand the limits that exist within the realm of finance and economics.
 By graduation, they will also have perfected their communication skills and be able to conduct themselves in a professional manner in the work world.

-Algoma University offers flexible programming as well.
-Whether students want to study on a full-time or part-time basis, or take advantage of the co-operative education opportunities, students can complete the requirements for their economics degree day or night.
+Whether students want to study on a full-time or part-time basis, students can complete the requirements for their economics degree day or night.
 Spring and summer term courses also provide added flexibility.
-Thus, students can achieve real experience in the work world while still working toward completing their degree.